knutcode/projects-overview/README.md

 # More Projects

+A Collection of other "notable" projects/assignments not included in my portfolio.

 ## Kodehode Projects

 [Solar System](https://knutcode.github.io/hostoppgave/) - My first collaborative git project working with multiple contributors, where I was responsible for the groups planning, execution and workflow.
 Planning involved Communication, Figma, Git and GitHub functionality such as branches, pullrequests and merging. - [Github](https://github.com/knutcode/hostoppgave)